2019 ESC Guidelines for Acute Pulmonary Embolism

 - A dedicated diagnostic algorithm is proposed for suspected PE in pregnancy.
 Using D-dimer and other clinical prediction rules to rule out PE during pregnancy is now Class IIa recommendation (previously Class IIb).
 DOACs are not recommended in pregnancy (Class III).

 - Routine follow-up with an integrated inpatient-outpatient care delivery model 3-6 months after as well as referring symptomatic patients with mismatched perfusion defects (on V/Q scan) >3 months post-PE to an expert chronic thromboembolic pulmonary hypertension center is a Class I recommendation.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Hypertension

 Keywords: Anticoagulants, Gastrointestinal Neoplasms, Heart Arrest, Heart Failure, Hemodynamics, Hemorrhage, Heparin, Low-Molecular-Weight, Hypertension, Pulmonary, Hypotension, Neoplasms, Patient Care Team, Pregnancy, Pulmonary Embolism, Risk Factors, Secondary Prevention, Thrombosis, Vascular Diseases, Venous Thrombosis, Ventricular Dysfunction, Right, Warfarin